ossf/fuzz-introspector/README.md

 ## Testing without OSS-Fuzz integration
-You can also build and run the introspector outside the OSS-Fuzz environment.
+You can build and run fuzz introspector outside the OSS-Fuzz environment.
 We use this mainly to develop the LLVM LTO pass as compilation of clang goes faster (recompilation in particular).
 However, for the full experience we recommend working in the OSS-Fuzz environment as described above.